learn-co-students/seattle-web-091619/00-Hashketball-Review/README.md

 # Hashketball Review

+TEST

 ## Objectives

 - Understand your responsibility with staying up to date with the class calendar
 - Git Version Control
   - Understand Clone vs Fork
   - Understand Master Branch, Checkout New Branch, Checking for Branches
   - Understand the uses of `git add`, `git commit`, `git push`, `git pull`
 - Distinguish between data types in Ruby
 - Show how to look up documentation for data types in Ruby
 - Demonstrate the use of common Array methods